crissu91/bend-tech-test/README.md

 # Tech Tests

+You will need to create a `.env.production` file to contain the `DATABASE_URL` when you first clone this repo.
+Ask Niamh for the URL if it has not already been provided for you.

 This repo is for mentors to be able to issue timed challenges to mentees.

 Below you will see a list of challenges that you can set out for your mentees based on the api.
 Issue the challenges based on what will benefit them the most at this point.